In this age of text alerts, email

 Additionally, a failure to track print costs could lead to supply shortages.
 A lack of usage, ink, toner and paper tracking could interrupt your print projects and overall productivity.

-IDC has found that the average business eats up anywhere between 5% and 15% of its annual revenue on document costs.
+IDC has found that document costs eat up anywhere between 5% and 15% of the average business's annual revenue.
 Printing is expensive, there’s no doubt about it.
 However, there are ways to minimize the impact printing has on business revenue.

 The simplest solution to this problem is to implement better print management systems throughout your company.
 A defined strategy for your printing will ensure that the machines,

 3. The Average IT Department Spends 15% of its Time on Printing Issues

 Printers, like all other office hardware, need to be managed, maintained and have issues addressed as they arise.
 The average IT department spends 15% of its time responding to printing-related issues including, but not limited to, user assistance, software

 Among the many responsibilities assigned to your IT personnel, printing issues aren’t a top priority.
 Allow your IT department to remain focused on their primary tasks by ensuring that a print strategy is in place and the necessary support is available when needed.